rui314/mold/docs/glossary.md

 handle are virtual addresses.

 The OS kernel controls the MMU so that each process owns the entire virtual address space.
-So, even if two process uses the same virtual address, they don't conflict.
+So, even if two processes use the same virtual address, they don't conflict.
 They are mapped to different physical addresses.